What Is NEET?

 NEET 2020 Dress code for males:

-- Try to wear simple pants/shirts
+- Try wearing simple and casual pants/shirts

-- Full-sleeves shirts/T-shirts are not permitted
+- Full-sleeves shirts are not allowed

 - Clothes should not have pockets, zips, big buttons, layers etc